yaronf/I-D/STAR/draft-ietf-acme-star.md

 ~~~
 {: #figcancelingstarorder title="Canceling a Recurrent Order"}

-After a successful cancellation, the server MUST NOT issue any additional certificates for this order.
+After a successful cancellation, the server MUST NOT issue any additional certificates for this Order.

-Immediately after the order is canceled, the server:
+Immediately after the Order is canceled, the server:

-- MUST update the status of the order resource to "canceled" and MUST set an appropriate "expires" date;
+- MUST update the status of the Order resource to "canceled" and MUST set an appropriate "expires" date;
 - MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
 The response SHOULD provide
 additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderCanceled".

-Issuing a cancellation for an order that is not in "valid" state is not allowed.
+Issuing a cancellation for an Order that is not in "valid" state is not allowed.
 A client MUST NOT send such a request, and a server MUST return an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:recurrentCancellationInvalid".

 Explicit certificate revocation using the revokeCert interface (Section 7.6 of {{RFC8555}}) is not supported for STAR certificates.
 A server receiving a revocation request for a STAR certificate MUST return an error response with status code 403 (Forbidden) and type "urn:ietf:params:acme:error:recurrentRevocationNotSupported".

 ## Capability Discovery
 {: #capability-discovery}

-In order to support the discovery of STAR capabilities, the directory object defined in Section 9.7.6 of {{RFC8555}} is extended with the following attributes inside the "meta" field:
+In order to support the discovery of STAR capabilities, the "meta" field inside

-- star-enabled (required, boolean): indicates STAR support.
+the directory object defined in Section 9.7.6 of {{RFC8555}} is extended with a
-An ACME STAR server MUST include this attribute, and MUST set it to true
+new "auto-renewal" object.
+The "auto-renewal" object MUST be present if the
-if the feature is enabled.
+server supports STAR.
+Its structure is as follows:

-- star-min-cert-validity (required, integer): minimum acceptable value for recurrent-certificate-validity, in seconds.
+- min-lifetime (required, integer): minimum acceptable value for auto-renewal lifetime, in seconds.
-- star-max-renewal (required, integer): maximum delta between recurrent-end-date and recurrent-start-date, in seconds.
+- max-duration (required, integer): maximum delta between the auto-renewal end-date and start-date, in seconds.
-- star-allow-certificate-get (optional, boolean): see {{certificate-get-nego}}.
+- allow-certificate-get (optional, boolean): see {{certificate-get-nego}}.

-An example directory object advertising STAR support with one day star-min-cert-validity and one year star-max-renewal, and supporting certificate fetching with an HTTP GET is shown in {{figstardir}}.
+An example directory object advertising STAR support with one day min-lifetime and one year max-duration, and supporting certificate fetching with an HTTP GET is shown in {{figstardir}}.

 ~~~
   {